-Oil must be added to the gasoline in pre-measured amounts then both oil and gasoline should be thoroughly mixed together before fueling the tank.
+On models not equipped with oil injection, oil must be added to the gasoline in pre-measured amounts then both oil and gasoline should be throughly mixed together before fueling the tank.

 Recommended Gasoline

 Use regular leaded gasoline available from all service stations.